MaxHalford/naked/README.md

 `naked` is a Python tool which allows you to strip a model and only keep what matters for making predictions.
 The result is a pure Python function with no third-party dependencies that you can simply copy/paste wherever you wish.

 This is simpler than deploying an API endpoint or loading a serialized model.
 The jury is still out on whether this is sane or not.
+Of course I'm not the first one to have done this, for instance see [sklearn-porter](https://github.com/nok/sklearn-porter).

 - [Installation](#installation)
 - [Examples](#examples)
   - [`sklearn.linear_model.LinearRegression`](#sklearnlinear_modellinearregression)